Michelle DaSilva

 From Discovery to Delivery

-The team is currently executing the MVP Entitlements redesign — moving the Octagon component work forward by migrating the legacy BlueJS implementation to React, paired with targeted design enhancements that address the highest-priority CX gaps identified across two years of research.
+The team is currently executing the MVP Entitlements redesign — migrating the legacy BlueJS implementation to React, rebuilding all components as fully composable and modernized building blocks, paired with targeted design enhancements that address the highest-priority CX gaps identified across two years of research.

 MVP Entitlements Redesign — Now

-Migrating the entitlements experience from BlueJS to React (Octagon components) with design enhancements that resolve key CX gaps originally identified in discovery — clearer labels, account-first navigation, and improved role assignment flow.
+Migrating the entitlements experience from legacy BlueJS to React with fully composable components, paired with design enhancements that resolve key CX gaps from discovery — clearer labels, account-first navigation, and improved role assignment flow.

 Role-Based Discovery — 2026